arifian853/arifian.ai/README.md

 Building a personal AI chatbot using LLM that can interact like a virtual version of myself.

-LLM used : GPT-2, GPT Neo 1.3B, Google T5 Base
+LLM used : GPT-2, GPT Neo 1.3B, Google T5 Base, Google T5 Large
+Worth to try : Meta Llama, Mistral

 - Dataset format is in JSON with pair of "prompt" and "response" of my puclic personal data: